Last Updated on January 28, 2021 by The ‘Noms.

 We got to sit down with Mari Nielsen Harries, the owner, and talk about their opening last year, as well as their developing recipes that are Danish in nature, but appealing to Iowans.
 Mari also owns another restaurant in Minnesota, and felt called to open The Danish Table in Elkhorn in 2019.

-We talked about the cocktails and sipped their regular and dill aquavit, and how they developed their flavor profile for their own kit, which they sell at their restaurant or online.
+We talked about the cocktails and sipped their regular and dill aquavit, and how they developed their flavor profile for their own kit, which they sell at their restaurant.
 Mari and her staff were so welcoming and warm, and we thoroughly enjoyed our visit.